Best bike locks 2025: ranging from angle grinder-proof options to lightweight, wearable café locks

 Reasons to avoid

-Folding locks bring a range of benefits over the venerable U-lock design.
-Not only do they tend to pack down smaller and have a larger lockable area, but their flexible nature greatly increases the range of objects you can lock your bike up to.
+Folding locks offer several benefits over the venerable U-lock design.
+They tend to pack down smaller and have a larger lockable area, and their flexible nature greatly increases the range of objects you can lock your bike to.

-The typical downside of a folding lock is that with so many moving parts, they tend to be less secure than a simpler design, such as a U-lock.
+The typical downside of a folding lock is that it has so many moving parts.
+They tend to be less secure than a simpler design, such as a U-lock.
 The hinge areas add a potential point of attack that's not there with U-lock.

-As such, the Abus is one of the only Gold rated folding locks currently available, but this superlative security does come with a couple of trade-offs.
-Tipping the scales at just under two kilos, the Abus lock is over four times as expensive and weighs just over half as much again as the Gold rated Zéfal K-Traz U17.
+As such, the Abus is one of the only Gold-rated folding locks currently available.
+However, this superlative security comes with a couple of trade-offs.
+At just under two kilos, the Abus lock is over four times as expensive and weighs just over half as much again as the Gold-rated Zéfal K-Traz U17.

-The Bordo Granit X Plus certainly isn’t all things to all people—but then, it isn’t trying to be.
-As a high security folding lock, it performs excellently.
+The Bordo Granit X Plus certainly isn’t all things to everyone—but it isn’t trying to be.
+As a high-security folding lock, it performs excellently.
 In addition to all the general benefits of folding locks, the Abus has a comprehensive rubber coating to protect your paintwork, a bike mount that is simple to set up and to use day-to-day, as well as an integrated weather seal on the lock barrel—adding some very welcome weather protection.

-Read more: Abus Bordo Granit X Plus 6500 full review
+Read our full Abus Bordo Granit X Plus 6500 bike lock review

 Specifications